rackerlabs/docs-developer-blog/_posts/2018-11-28-restrict-manual-creation-of-oracle-purchase-orders.md

   - Oracle
 ---

-Sometimes businesses require a requistion in order to raise a purchase order (PO).
+Sometimes businesses require a requisition in order to raise a purchase order (PO) and restrict manual PO creation.
 This blog shows you how to restrict a user from manually creating a PO.

 <!-- more -->